-- Gaseous pollutants, including carbon monoxide, sulfur dioxide, ozone, nitrogen dioxide, and nitrous oxide continuously monitored at six sites with minute by minute data transferred wirelessly or over phone lines to a central computer at AMS Lab.
+- Gaseous pollutants, including carbon monoxide, sulfur dioxide, ozone, nitrogen dioxide, and nitrous oxide continuously monitored at six sites with minute by minute data transferred wirelessly to a central computer at AMS Lab.

 - Organic content of coatings, and inks.
 AMS Lab is the Regional Lab for coatings analysis.